rdwyse/TechPT/2023-247 TechPT - Qualtrics Documentation.md

 - Accessible URL: The URL where the JavaScript library is hosted should be publically accessible from any browser.
 Ensure that there are no server-side restrictions preventing the file from being accessed.
 Optimally the library would be hosted within the Qualtrics enviroment, secondaraly on a CMU managed server, and lastly on a public platform like GitHub.

-- CORS Headers: Currently have not had a need for this functionality, but may need to considred if any difficulties with security.
+- CORS Headers: Currently have not had a need for this functionality, but may need to consider if any difficulties with security.
 If the JavaScript file is being accessed from a domain different from the one it's hosted on, you'll need to ensure that the server sends the appropriate CORS (Cross-Origin Resource Sharing) headers.
 This is to allow the browser to fetch and execute the script across domains.
 The header typically looks like this: Access-Control-Allow-Origin: *.
 The * allows any domain to access the resource, but for security reasons, you might want to replace * with the specific domain that will be accessing the script.

 ##### Hosting Troubleshooting